-The National Institute of Dental and Craniofacial Research state that 92 percent of adults with teeth have developed cavities at some point during their lives.
-Unfortunately, 26 percent of these adults don’t seek professional treatment.
-In addition to this, five percent of adults from ages 20 to 64 have no teeth at all.
-While cavities aren’t always the reason for tooth loss, they are one of the biggest contributing factors.
+The National Institute of Dental and Craniofacial Research states that 92% of adults with teeth have developed cavities at some point during their lives.
+Unfortunately, 26% of these adults don’t seek professional treatment.
+In addition to this, 5% of adults from ages 20 to 64 have no teeth at all.
+While cavities aren’t always the reason for tooth loss, they’re one of the biggest contributing factors.
 Not surprisingly, many people have wondered, “Can you cure cavities?”

 According to the University of Washington, contrary to what dentists have said for years, the answer may very well be “Yes.”

 The general consensus in dentistry is when you lose enamel, it’s gone for good.
 But what if you can repair it?